 Note that this means there are things we are not trying to do with these courses, namely: teach all there is to know; teach all the different versions of all the different ties; teach advanced and higher-risk skills; teach a certain style or purpose for rope.
 Instead, we are trying to do what the name implies: provide a solid foundation on which to continue to build your rope journey in the direction you want to build it.

 We really believe these courses will be beneficial for rope practitioners at any level.
 If you’re new, they’re a great way to build a solid foundation from the start.
 If you’re experienced, they’re a great way to situate your learning in a larger context and fill in the gaps of understanding and technique that often result from learning through one-off classes or online tutorials.

-While the focus is on the fundamental and foundational concepts and skills (we’re not trying to teach everything there is to know or cover more specialized or obscure techniques), we have found that focusing on the fundamentals is always helpful no matter your experience level.
+While the focus is on the fundamental and foundational concepts and skills (again, we’re not trying to teach everything there is to know or cover more specialized or obscure techniques), we have found that focusing on the fundamentals is always helpful no matter your experience level.

 Structure & Progression

 The Foundations series consists of 3 courses (Rope 201, Rope 301, Rope 401) that are designed to occur in sequence over a period of 18 months.
 Each course contains multiple class sessions (ranging from 5 to 7) and carries an expectation of reading / viewing / listening, reflection, and practice between classes.